Skip to content

 • Download the Latest Version of the Unreal SDK from our Github Repository

-Setup The Beamable SDK in your Project
+Setting Up the SDK in your Project

 Now that you have the SDK downloaded, you can set it up in your Unreal Project.
 The steps to do so are slightly different depending on your OS.

-Running Beamable Initialization Script
+Running Initialization Script

-We need to run the beam_init_game_maker.sh script to set up the SDK in your project.
+Run the beam_init_game_maker.sh script to set up the SDK in your project.
 The script will copy over the necessary files from the UnrealSDK repo to your project and set up some configuration files.

 2. From a terminal (on windows, GitBash) running in your project directory, run beam_init_game_maker.sh passing in the path to the UnrealSDK in your machine.